duckdb/duckdb-web/docs/sql/samples.md

 Reservoir sampling also incurs an additional performance penalty when multi-processing is used, since the reservoir is to be shared amongst the different threads to ensure unbiased sampling.
 This is not a big problem when the reservoir is very small, but becomes costly when the sample is large.

-> Bestpractice Avoid using Reservoir Sample with large sample sizes if possible.
+> Bestpractice Avoid using reservoir sampling with large sample sizes if possible.
 > Reservoir sampling requires the entire sample to be materialized in memory.

 ### `bernoulli`